Rustic North Texas Wedding at The Springs | Sabryna + Brady

 WEDDING MEMORY: One of the most memorable moments from the reception was when a bunch of Sabryna’s sorority sisters stole her away and brought her into her bridal suite for an unofficial “drop ceremony.”
 In their sorority, they hold a drop ceremony at the chapter meetings before someone gets engaged or is about to be engaged.
 Since Sabryna didn’t get a chance to have one at their chapter meeting, they recreated one for her.

 other local vendors: Renaissance Cake Company • Jennefer Wilson Photography • Brenden Williams Photography • Amylia Coover

-Other Local Vendors: De Ma Fille, THE SPRINGS in Rockwall, Poetry Springs Events, Renaissance Cake Company, Jennefer Wilson Photography, Brenden Williams Photography, Amylia Coover
+Other Local Vendors: De Ma Fille, R. Love Floral, THE SPRINGS in Rockwall, Poetry Springs Events, Renaissance Cake Company, Jennefer Wilson Photography, Brenden Williams Photography, Amylia Coover